GutterCat42/blobs-with-guns-redux/README.md

 This version uses Godot 3.4.2.
 Some things break when using newer versions so be sure to keep it here.

-NOTE: when exporting from godot, be sure to exclude the entire Assets folder.
+NOTE: The assets folder has been configured to be ignored by godot so it is not accessible from the editor or included in builds.

 ## Rough changelog